 A completed, legible, signed application.

-A personal statement indicating why the applicant should be considered for a scholarship and how the scholarship will help the applicant to attain goals.
+A one-page personal statement indicating why the applicant should be considered for a scholarship and how the scholarship will help the applicant to attain goals.

 Two (2) letters of recommendation from individuals not related to the applicant.

-Transcript from the last institution(s) attended.
+Transcript from the last institution(s) attended, both high school and college, if applicable.

-List of extracurricular activities.
+List of extracurricular activities, awards and honors.

-Evaluation and Award: Each committee member shall review all applications and provide evaluation sheet to Chair for summation.
+Evaluation and Award: Each committee member shall review all applications assigned by the Chair and provide evaluation sheet to Chair for summation.
 Evaluations are based on the following criteria:

-Academics – 20 points – Verify GPA by transcript; minimum of 3.0 required.
+Academics – 15 points – Verify GPA by transcript.

 Financial Need – 20 points – Consider household income, number of people in the household, number of students currently attending college.

-Extracurricular Activities – 10 points – Consider involvement in school and community, achievements, awards, number of hours spent volunteering.
+Extracurricular Activities – 10 points – Consider involvement in school and community, achievements, and awards.

-Leadership – 10 points – Consider leadership positions held in school, community, work, and Church activities.
+Service and leadership – 15 points – Consider leadership positions held in school, community, work, church activities and number of hours spent volunteering.

 Work Experience – 10 points – Consider full time/part time/summer work and internship experience gained, promotions, achievements, awards.